Members of New Pond Farm are invited to enjoy the 2.5 miles of trails that traverse our 75 acres of woodlands.

 Depending on the season, your hike around the pastures will bring you past beautiful perennial beds and our bountiful vegetable gardens.
-If you rest on the bench by the Shakespeare garden you can enjoy views of the pastures while you connect favorite quotes and plantings featured in the Bard’s plays.
+If you rest on the stone bench by the Shakespeare garden you can enjoy views overlooking the pastures while you connect favorite quotes and plantings featured in the Bard’s plays.

 In the warmer months our stream, pond, and marsh are quite active.
 These outdoor classrooms are home to an abundance of interesting wildlife.

 The pasture trail will also bring you up past the astronomy buildings and down past our lower barns where sheep graze during the growing season.